Pierre-Henri Fabre

 Responsabilities :

-– Teaching responsibilities: Metazoa 2 course, cycle 3 (L3) (code UE: HLBE501); Biosphere course, Master 1 (M1) (code UE: HMBE108).
-In charge of the file evaluation committee for the master 1 darwin (since 2018) and the professional license EDEN (since 2020).
+– Teaching responsibilities: Metazoa 2 course, cycle 3 (L3) (code UE: HLBE501); Biosphere course, Master 1 (M1) (code UE: HMBE108)

 – Associate researcher at the Natural History Museum of London (NHM, UK)

-– Associate editor at Zootaxa journal.
+– Associate editor at Zootaxa journal